jviszlai/gba/README.md

-# My GBA Game
+# GBA Games
-Host of my Phys 4147 gba game.
-Almost all of the website code is from the 2110 gba game webpage.
+Host of GBA games on my website.
+Almost all the code is from [here](https://github.com/zucchini/cs2110-gba):

 ## GBA Emulator Core Used:
 IodineGBA is the emulator used to run the games on your browser.